AI Statistics for Non-Majors

 Lessons covered: Vulnerability scanning, static analysis, API key management, load testing, security log automation.

-Core Topic: Combined use of images, voice, and documents.
+Core Topic: Combined use of image, voice, and documents.

 Lessons covered: Image→Code, Voice Command→Code, Figma→UI Code, Document Summary+Code, Multimodal Workflow.

-Lessons covered: Code review automation, team convention-based prompts, Jira/Notion integration, history management, and cross-functional collaboration.
+Lessons covered: Code review automation, team convention-based prompts, Jira/Notion integration, history management, multi-disciplinary collaboration.

-Lessons covered: Tutorial generation, open-source exploration, paper summary to code, algorithm learning, and learning roadmap automation.
+Lessons covered: Tutorial generation, open-source exploration, paper summary to code, algorithm learning, learning roadmap automation.

-Key Topic: Utilization in the service operation phase.
+Core Topic: Utilization in the service operation stage.

-Lessons covered: Failure analysis, log-based error detection, performance monitoring, batch scripts, and emergency patch code.
+Classes covered: Failure analysis, log-based error detection, performance monitoring, batch scripts, emergency patch code.

-Lessons covered: Accessibility standards, multilingual i18n, incorporating user feedback, A/B testing code, UI animation.
+Classes covered: Accessibility standards, multilingual i18n, user feedback integration, A/B testing code, UI animation.

-Lessons Covered: PII de-identification, data bias verification, copyright and license review, secure input handling, and ethical code review.
+Classes Covered: Personal information de-identification, data bias verification, copyright/license review, safe input handling, and ethical code review.

 Prompt templates for automating repetitive tasks